 Below are basic guidelines for those wishing to earn their counseling certification in Wisconsin.
 Most of these requirements, such as earning your Master's degree, completing 3000 hours of supervised experience and passing the Clinical Mental Health Counseling examination, are likely to continue to be mandatory in the Wisconsin counseling licensure process.
 However, it is wise to contact the State of Wisconsin Department of Regulation & Licensing at (608) 266-2112 to make sure you are on the right track.

 To create a proper knowledge base necessary to successfully help your clients takes many years and consistent motivation.
 To treat each client as an individual with all one's attention and employ all availabe resources and skills takes initiative and caring.

 As a high school graduate researching Wisconsin counseling certification requirements, you're showing motivation and initiative.
 Whether caring for your clients is a virtue you possess is a question only answered with time and experience.
-Since Wisconsin counseling licensure requires all applicants to possess a minimum of a master's degree, you will have some time to learn whether a career in counseling is right for you.
-So, the first thing you should be doing is to learn how you can enroll in a college degree program.
+Since Wisconsin counseling licensure requires all applicants to possess a minimum of a master's degree, you have some time to learn whether a career in counseling is right for you.
+So, the first thing you should be doing is to learning how you can enroll in a college degree program.